Find out when and how to pay Land Transaction Tax (LTT) to the Welsh Revenue Authority (WRA).

 PO Box 110

-If you send us a cheque on time and later decide to pay by digital means, we’ll use the date of the original cheque for payment in line with payment deadlines.
+If you send us a cheque on time and later decide to pay digitally, we’ll use the date of the original cheque for payment in line with payment deadlines.

-If you do this, please let us know in advance that you’ve already sent a cheque, so we can let you know if your original payment has been processed, and we can use the correct date.
+If you do this, please contact us in advance to tell us you’ve already sent a cheque.
+We can then let you know if your original payment has been processed, and we can use the correct date.